 Additionally, retailers must also offer connectivity from their online touchpoints and in-store contact details at all possible sites that offer reviews of their business.
 Because these contact details and connectivity touchpoints can help lead consumers in the brand’s direction, they should be accurate and easy to find.

-Last, if something goes amiss, make sure your customers know how to get in contact with you for support.
+Last, if something goes amiss, make sure your customers know how to get in contact with you for support (and other questions).

 Surprise.
 Surprise.
 Or not.

 Yes, price matters.
 But it’s not just the cost of products that drive customer attention but rather, the cost of products and the experience of buying them that collectively impact customer attention.

 Keeping this in mind, consider how the price points of the products you sell align – or not – with the buying process customers experience in your unique store.
 Additionally, compare these experiences with your competitors and the same products being sold.
 When you look at these details from these perspectives, does the price fit both the experience and product?